Josephorokpo/google-cybersecurity-labs/Linux-Package-Management-with-APT-and-Sudo/README.md

 ## **Lab Tasks and Execution**

 The lab was structured into several tasks to build proficiency in APT and sudo.
-Screenshots documenting each step of the process are available in the ./screenshots/ folder within this repository.

 ### **Task 1: Ensure that APT is installed**